Tim Patrick Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Tim Patrick Player Prop Bets for NFL Week 7 - Denver vs. Cleveland

-There will be player props available for Tim Patrick ahead of Thursday's NFL action at 8:20 PM ET live on FOX.
-Patrick's Denver Broncos (3-3) and the Cleveland Browns (3-3) square off in Week 7 at FirstEnergy Stadium.
+In advance of Thursday's game, here are the key stats and trends you need to know about Tim Patrick and his player prop bet options.
+He'll take the field starting at 8:20 PM ET on FOX.
+Patrick and the Denver Broncos (3-3) meet the Cleveland Browns (3-3) in Week 7 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.